 June to August:

-If you are looking for the tropical birds which have made the Kumarakom Bird Sanctuary their permanent residence, you need to target the months from June to August, the rainy season.
+If you are looking for tropical birds that have made the Kumarakom Bird Sanctuary their permanent residence, you need to target the months from June to August, the rainy season.
 The monsoons are the peak time here in the Kumarakom Backwaters for the birds to start nesting.

 November to February:

 During this time, the migratory birds from Siberia come down to the Kumarakom Bird Sanctuary.
-The population of the migratory birds is a valuable addition to the colourful plumages flocking around all about the placid green waters creating a melodious symphony.
+The population of migratory birds is a valuable addition to the colourful plumages flocking around all about the placid green waters, creating a melodious symphony.

 The best mode to go for birding in the Kumarakom Backwaters: